 Travel trailers typically stand 10-12 feet tall.
 This makes them more convenient for driving through tight tunnels or into parking structures.
 You’ll also get better gas mileage with a camper trailer because of the lower profile.

-5th wheels have a larger basement storage area than travel trailers.
+Similar to a Class A motorhome, 5th wheels have a larger basement storage area than travel trailers.
 That makes them ideal for carrying large camping toys, bigger propane tanks, or bulky outdoor gear.

 Tow Vehicle Storage

 As mentioned earlier, you need a pickup truck to tow a 5th wheel.
 Unfortunately, you don’t get to take advantage of that truck bed space.
 A 5th wheel hitch sits in the truck bed and takes up nearly all of the space so you won’t be able to pack an ATV or dirt bike in the truck like you could with a travel trailer.

 Gooseneck connectors are lightweight hitches that can leave more space for gear in the truck bed, but you still won’t get the generous amount of space you would with a regular trailer.

 The combination of a larger camper plus a powerful tow vehicle means a 5th wheel is more expensive than a travel trailer.
 But the high price tag comes along with greater amenities and more extravagant features as you’ll see below.